ChrisRoyse/Fava/docs/pseudocode/PQC_Cryptographic_Agility_Pseudo.md

         BEGIN
             // Attempt to parse a common bundle header to find suite_id_used (C7.5)
             // This allows a targeted attempt before iterating the full list.
+            // The PARSE_COMMON_ENCRYPTED_BUNDLE_HEADER should be able to produce a HybridEncryptedBundle or a compatible structure.
-            ParsedHeader = PARSE_COMMON_ENCRYPTED_BUNDLE_HEADER(raw_encrypted_bytes) // Returns { suite_id, actual_bundle_data_for_handler } or failure
+            ParsedBundleAttempt = PARSE_COMMON_ENCRYPTED_BUNDLE_HEADER(raw_encrypted_bytes) // Returns { suite_id, bundle_object: HybridEncryptedBundle } or failure

             AppConfig = GlobalConfig.GetCryptoSettings()
             DecryptionHandlerInstances = GetConfiguredDecryptionHandlers() // Already in preferred order

-            IF ParsedHeader.was_successful AND ParsedHeader.suite_id IS NOT NULL THEN
+            IF ParsedBundleAttempt.was_successful AND ParsedBundleAttempt.suite_id IS NOT NULL THEN FOR EACH Handler IN DecryptionHandlerInstances
-                // Try the handler matching the bundle's declared suite_id first, if it's in our configured list FOR EACH Handler IN DecryptionHandlerInstances
-                    IF Handler.get_suite_id() == ParsedHeader.suite_id THEN
+                    IF Handler.get_suite_id() == ParsedBundleAttempt.suite_id THEN
-                        LOG_INFO("Attempting decryption with handler '" + ParsedHeader.suite_id + "' identified from bundle header.")
+                        LOG_INFO("Attempting decryption with handler '" + ParsedBundleAttempt.suite_id + "' identified from bundle header.")
                         TRY
-                            SuiteSpecificConfig = AppConfig.data_at_rest.suites[ParsedHeader.suite_id]
+                            SuiteSpecificConfig = AppConfig.data_at_rest.suites[ParsedBundleAttempt.suite_id]
-                            // Assume ParsedHeader.actual_bundle_data_for_handler is the EncryptedBundle structure RETURN Handler.decrypt(ParsedHeader.actual_bundle_data_for_handler, key_material_input, SuiteSpecificConfig)
+                            RETURN Handler.decrypt(ParsedBundleAttempt.bundle_object, key_material_input, SuiteSpecificConfig)
                         CATCH DecryptionError AS e
-                            LOG_INFO("Targeted decryption with handler '" + ParsedHeader.suite_id + "' failed: " + e.message)
+                            LOG_INFO("Targeted decryption with handler '" + ParsedBundleAttempt.suite_id + "' failed: " + e.message)
-                            // Fall through to iterate all configured handlers BREAK // Stop trying this targeted handler, proceed to general iteration CATCH Exception AS ex
-                            LOG_ERROR("Unexpected error with targeted handler '" + ParsedHeader.suite_id + "': " + ex.message)
                             BREAK
+                        CATCH Exception AS ex
+                            LOG_ERROR("Unexpected error with targeted handler '" + ParsedBundleAttempt.suite_id + "': " + ex.message)
+                            BREAK
                         END TRY
                     END IF
                 END FOR
             END IF

-            // Iterate through all configured decryption handlers in the specified order FOR EACH Handler IN DecryptionHandlerInstances
+            FOR EACH Handler IN DecryptionHandlerInstances
                 SuiteID = Handler.get_suite_id()
                 LOG_INFO("Attempting decryption with handler from configured order: " + SuiteID) TRY
-                    // Each handler might need to re-parse the raw_encrypted_bytes into its expected EncryptedBundle format
+                    // Each handler might need to re-parse the raw_encrypted_bytes into its expected HybridEncryptedBundle format
-                    // Or, if PARSE_COMMON_ENCRYPTED_BUNDLE_HEADER was very generic, its output could be used.
-                    // For robustness, assume handler can take raw bytes or a pre-parsed common structure.
-                    // Let's assume we need to re-construct/parse the bundle for each handler if header parsing wasn't definitive.
+                    // if the common parser wasn't sufficient or this is a non-hybrid handler.
-                    ThisHandlerBundle = PARSE_BUNDLE_FOR_HANDLER(raw_encrypted_bytes, SuiteID) // Handler-specific parsing
+                    ThisHandlerBundle = PARSE_BUNDLE_FOR_HANDLER(raw_encrypted_bytes, SuiteID) // This should produce HybridEncryptedBundle for HybridPqcCryptoHandler
                     SuiteSpecificConfig = AppConfig.data_at_rest.suites[SuiteID]
                     RETURN Handler.decrypt(ThisHandlerBundle, key_material_input, SuiteSpecificConfig)
                 CATCH DecryptionError AS e
                     LOG_INFO("Decryption with handler '" + SuiteID + "' failed: " + e.message + ".
 Trying next.")
-                    // Continue to the next handler in the list CATCH BundleParsingError AS bpe
+                CATCH BundleParsingError AS bpe
                     LOG_INFO("Could not parse bundle for handler '" + SuiteID + "': " + bpe.message + ".
 Trying next.")
-                CATCH Exception AS ex // Catch other unexpected errors from this handler LOG_ERROR("Unexpected error with handler '" + SuiteID + "' during decryption attempt: " + ex.message + ".
+                CATCH Exception AS ex
+                    LOG_ERROR("Unexpected error with handler '" + SuiteID + "' during decryption attempt: " + ex.message + ".
 Trying next.")
                 END TRY
             END FOR